By Gail Marsh

 • Better plant drainage.
 Cut the hose into lengths and glue it to the bottom of your outdoor flowerpots.
 This will raise the pot just a bit off the ground.
 The water will drain better when the pot doesn’t sit directly on the ground.

 • Swing wraps.
 You can use two lengths of hose to make covers for the chains on the campground’s swings.
-Slit both pieces down the middle and apply to the swing chains.
+Slit both pieces down the middle and apply them to the swing chains.
 No more worrying about little fingers getting caught or pinched in the chains!
 Bonus: You can remove the hose parts and take them to the next campsite playground!

 • Doorstop.
 Keep your RV’s interior doors from rocking off their hinges on moving days.
 Just cut a short length of hose and “squish” it flat with your foot.
 Then slide the hose under the door.
 When released, it will expand and hold the door in place.